bshashikadze/pepquantify/README.md

 if not empty, excludes specified sample/s from further analysis (only if necessary, e.g. after inspecting PCA)

 * lfq:
-if non-labelled data is loaded, lfq must be set to true if labelling was performed (e.g. TMT) lfq should be set to false.
-For TMT Reporter.intensity.corrected is taken for quantification
+if non-labelled data is loaded, lfq must be set to true, if labelling was performed (e.g. TMT) lfq should be set to false.
+For TMT **Reporter.intensity.corrected** is taken for quantification
 </details>

 *Keep the name as "data_raw", if you change make sure you indicate it in the next function as well (see pepquantify_funs())*